-The Remediation Section protects public health, welfare, and the environment in Delaware by identifying and cleaning up releases of hazardous waste, petroleum and other hazardous substances in the environment to an acceptable level of human-health and environmental risk, and supporting the continued safe use, re-use or enhanced productive use of remediated properties.
+The DNREC Remediation Section protects public health, welfare, and the environment in Delaware by identifying and cleaning up releases of hazardous waste, petroleum and other hazardous substances in the environment to an acceptable level of human-health and environmental risk, and supporting the continued safe use, re-use or enhanced productive use of remediated properties.

 391 Lukens Drive

 New Castle, DE 19720

 The Delaware Hazardous Substance Cleanup Act (HSCA) gives DNREC the authority to ensure cleanup of facilities with a release or imminent threat of release of hazardous substances.

 The law and associated regulations govern several key programs, including HSCA Enforcement and HSCA Lead, Brownfields, Voluntary Cleanup, Long-Term Stewardship, and Natural Resource Damage Assessment and Restoration.

 The DNREC Division of Waste and Hazardous Substances sets standards for assessing risks to human health and ecological health.